eugenetriguba/low-level-programming/docs/computer-architecture.md

     <p align="center">Image from computerscience.gcse.guru</p>
 </p>

 As a high level overview, this architecture consists of one processor and one memory bank, connected by a bus.
-The Central Professing Unit (CPU) can execute instructions that are fetched from memory by a control unit.
+The Central Processing Unit (CPU) can execute instructions that are fetched from memory by a control unit.
 The memory also stores data.
 The arithmetic logic unit (ALU) then performs the needed computations.

 There are a few key features of this architecture:
   - Memory stores only bits (a unit of information, equal to 0 or 1)